Demodex folliculorum: Relationship with humans

 D. folliculorum is not found on newborn babies, but is acquired shortly after birth, most likely from maternal contact.
 Few mites are found on children under 10 years of age, but nearly all elderly people have them.
 The increasing population over time may be due to a small initial presence gradually growing over time, or may be because levels of the mite's food, sebum, increase with age.

 High numbers of D. folliculorum are associated with blepharitis and acne rosacea.
 The mechanism by which the mites cause disease is unknown; they may physically block the hair follicle, carry disease-causing bacteria or, after death, their bodies may cause either a delayed hypersensitivity response, or an innate immune response.
 Controversy exists over whether high numbers of D. folliculorum cause rosacea, or whether the skin environment caused by rosacea is more hospitable to mites than normal skin, allowing them to flourish.
 Populations of D. folliculorum are higher in people with immunosuppression.

 Treatment and management

-Research has shown that tea tree oil, derived from the plant Melaleuca alternifolia, has acaricidal properties effective against Demodex mites.
+Research has shown that tea tree oil, derived from the plant Melaleuca alternifolia, has properties effective against Demodex mites.
 The active component, terpinen-4-ol, has been demonstrated to kill Demodex folliculorum and reduce mite populations, particularly in individuals with associated conditions such as blepharitis and rosacea.
 Treatment regimens often involve eyelid scrubs with diluted tea tree oil solutions or cleansers containing terpinen-4-ol, as direct application of concentrated oil may cause irritation.